SethSmigelski/jump-links-block/README.md

 The special styling options for the horizontal layout (like link background and border color) will automatically appear in the **Appearance** panel in the sidebar *after* you select the "Horizontal" layout option.

 ### How can I save and reuse my custom styles for the Jump Links Block?
 You can save a fully customized Jump Links block as a **Block Pattern** to easily reuse it across your site.
-This is a powerful, built-in WordPress feature (and it means you don't have to manually set all the style style settings for Jump Links block the same way on every page).
+This is a handy WordPress feature.
+With Block Patterns, you don't have to repeat the process of manually setting the same style settings for Jump Links blocks on multiple pages.
+That work is done for you.

 Here’s how: